Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 To write this UI framework, I used JS and SCSS (SASS).
 I won't talk about the JS part as I used it purely to handle on click events and show/hide certain elements.
-I chose SCSS because it has a more natural way of writing style.
+I chose SCSS because it has a more natural way of defining CSS classes than directly writing in CSS.

 The main benefits that SCSS or SASS bring me are the following: